What Are Shadow IT Assets?

 - Personal Devices: When an employee connects a personal router, external storage device, or unauthorized application to the corporate network, it creates an unmanaged access point.
 These connections can be used for file sharing, running unapproved software, or bypassing security controls, increasing the risk of data leaks and cyber threats.

-- Rogue Access Points: Setting up an unauthorized wireless access point—whether for convenience or malicious intent—creates a shadow network connection.
+- Rogue Access Points: Setting up an unauthorized wireless access point, whether for convenience or malicious intent, creates a shadow network connection.
 This weakens network security, making it easier for attackers to intercept traffic or gain unauthorized access to sensitive systems.

 - Compromised Devices: If a network-connected device (such as a printer, IoT device, or server) is infected with malware, it can establish unauthorized connections to external servers.
 These compromised devices operate outside IT’s visibility, allowing cybercriminals to exfiltrate data or launch attacks from within the network.

-How Shadow IT Assets Introduce Security Risks
+Shadow IT Assets Security Risks

 The risks of unauthorized network connections are significant due to the lack of oversight and security controls.
 IT security teams implement strict network configurations and security protocols to protect the organization.
 However, when shadow IT assets bypass these protections, they introduce serious cybersecurity threats, including: